uwegeercken/datagenerator2/README.md

 The datagenerator tool allows to generate random data.
 The aim is to have a tool that generates data in a way which is flexible enough to satisfy the needs of developers or analysts or anybody else who needs some sort of test data - possibly with dependencies between individual fields and variying/definable distribution of field values.

-The tool requires a yaml file which contains various configuration attributes, plus a numeric value which defines how many rows of data to generate.
+The tool requires one yaml file which contains configuration details for the tool itself, including attributes for the export of the generated data to files.
+A second yaml file defines how the data is generated in terms of fields, field weight and other attributes.
+Some of the configuration attributes may also be passed as arguments when running the datagenerator tool.
+In this case these will override the same attributes from the configuration files.

 ## Features
 - select random values from word lists
 - generate random strings, numbers or dates (to be implemented)
 - generate random data according to a given regular expression (to be implemented)
 - export rows of generated data in CSV, Json or Parquet format (to be implemented)

 ### Word lists
 Word lists allow to define values for certain categories such as "weekdays", "seasons", "car types", "first names", etc. the generator will randomly pick a value from the configured word lists.
 Word lists are simple text files where each row contains one value.

 Using word lists offers a few advantages:
 - word lists can be stored in a directory hierarchy where e.g. different directories defined the same word lists but in different languages or the structure deinfes word lists for different environments (test/production)
-- word lists can be created from a data extract from a database
+- word lists can be created from a data extract from a database, such as a select distinct on a certain column
 - word lists can be constructed from a script processing a data file or consuming a Rest API
-- word lists can be changed or enhanced using a simple text editor
+- word lists can be constructed or changed easily using a simple text editor

 In the yaml configuration additional values for a given word list (also value which are already defined in the word list) may be defined including a weight for individual values.
 This allows to specify a higher priority/weight for defined values.
 The weight of a value is always specified on the base of 100 percent.